-Education in a church setting is provided for the student in a congregation where there is an installed pastor trained in supervision and willing to partner with the faculty of the Practical Theology in Congregations (PTC) course.
+Education in a church setting is provided for the student in a congregation where there is an installed pastor trained in supervision.
 The congregational position provides experience in a broad range of pastoral work including worship leadership, preaching, pastoral care, mission, Christian education, youth, and administration.
-Students who have completed two (2) units of congregational Field Education concurrent with PTC may earn additional Field Education units by working in a congregation without participating in PTC.
-Because such positions require biblical, theological, and pastoral understandings, these positions are open only to second- and thirdvear students.
+Students who have completed two (2) units of congregational Field Education may earn additional Field Education units by working in a congregation.
+Because such positions require biblical, theological, and pastoral understandings, these positions are open only to second- and third- year students.